 Big Mac Index Strategy

 Use The Economist's Big Mac Index as a real-world purchasing power proxy for your app pricing.
+Best when you want an intuitive affordability benchmark.

 How It Works